nikh1508/keyStream/README.md

 # Keyboard Emulator

-This python script emulates keystrokes on the client's system via keystroke data received from server.
-The server receives this data from another client device through a web-browser.
+This python script emulates keystrokes on the client's system via keystroke data received from the server.
+The server receives this data from another client device through a web browser.
 It works both on the local network as well as over the internet.

-> `client-device-2` (browser)	&#8594;	`server`	&#8594;	`client device-1` (emulator)
+> `client-device-2` (browser)	&#8594;	`server`	&#8594;	`client-device-1` (emulator)

-For the transmission of data on both sides SocketIO library is used for websocket implementation.
+For the transmission of data on both sides, SocketIO library is used for WebSocket implementation.

 ## Setup

-The setup needs to be done on `server` and `client device-1`.
+The setup needs to be done on `server` and `client-device-1`.

-You need to setup a server first.
-This server will server the webpage as well as act as a websocket server.
+You need to set up a server first.
+This server will serve the webpage as well as act as a WebSocket server.
 This can either be done on a local system or on a cloud server.
 Some extra steps are required for setup on a cloud server.

-In order to install all the required packages you must have `pipenv` installed.
+To install all the required packages, you must have `pipenv` installed.

 You can install the `pipenv` package using pip: